Outdoor space design following the four types of people

 A space where one can get together with others and socialize; which is pleasantly furnished and decorated.

 An open space with possibilities for free expression and interpretation.

 A space to retreat, seek shelter and take in the surroundings.

 Not every human being is the same

-For the design of the environment, we look at the experience and characteristics of the four human types (red/yellow/green/blue) and apply them to the design of the outdoor space.
-From a social (individualistic or group oriented) and psychological (intro or extrovert) angle (BSR®).
-This human type approach is of all times and all ages; everyone goes through various stages and ‘colours’ in his/her life.
-Our goal is to make the general (outdoor) space attractive to play, exercise, exercise, meet and stay, for every human type, for young and old.
+For the design of the area, we look at the perception and characteristics of the four types of people (red/yellow/green/blue) and apply these to the design of the outdoor space.
+From a social (individualistic or group oriented) and psychological (introvert or extrovert) angle (BSR®).
+This human-type approach is for all times and all ages; everyone goes through various stages and ‘colours’ in his or her life.
+We set ourselves the goal of making the general (outdoor) space attractive to play, do sports, move about, meet and relax, for every type of person, for all ages.